Accommodation: How do I add overnight travel

-When opening your Accommodation step, you can enter the dates of travel (if you have them).
-Just below the dates, you can click on the 'Overnight Travel' button to insert this into your itinerary.
+When opening your Accommodation Step, enter the dates of travel (if you have them).
+Just below the dates, click on 'Overnight Travel' to insert this into your itinerary.

 At this point, it is important to choose how long your Overnight Travel is.
 For example, if you are flying directly from Cape Town to London, it will only be 1 night of Overnight Travel.
 However, if you are flying from Cape Town to London via Dubai and it is over multiple nights, you will enter 2 nights of Overnight Travel.

 Having said that, this function is not limited to only use with flights.
-The same logic applies for any overnight travel that is not at a specific accommodation.
+The same logic applies to any overnight travel that is not at a specific accommodation.

 If you only added 1 night of Overnight Travel to your Itinerary, you will see that Day 1 and Day 2 have their own sections for transport and there is a separate section for the Overnight Travel - we are going to break this up into three sections for this example: